An Interview with the Founder of One Rep at a Time, a Website for Staying Heathy while Recovering

 And after they’ve put solid sober time together?

 Once they’ve laid down a strong foundation in recovery, I address the way they classify food.
 We are taught to classify everything as “clean” or “healthy” versus “junk” or “dirty.”
 This unnecessarily brings a connotation of good vs. evil, which can be a very slippery slope.
-I prefer to use the terms “smart” or “needs to be smarter” and emphasize consistency and moderation as being far more important than strict and perfect adherence to “clean” or “healthy” eating.
-Doing so takes away the assignment of guilt for ourselves when we inevitably eat less than ideal foods.
+I prefer to use the terms “smart” or “needs to be smarter.”
+I emphasize consistency and moderation as being far more important than strict and perfect adherence to “clean” or “healthy” eating.
+This way we don’t assign guilt to ourselves when we inevitably eat less than ideal foods.
 Also, we tend to fall into the trap of ignoring portion sizes when we deem something as “clean.”
 Making those adjustments certainly helps our mindset when it comes to address our daily eating habits and allows us to be easier on ourselves.

 What has your biggest challenge been in sobriety so far?

-The death of my mother, and I stayed sober not just for me, but to help my entire family.
+The death of my mother.
+I stayed sober through that not only for myself, but to help my entire family.
 That, and the diagnosis and continued treatment of my girlfriend, who has breast cancer.
 I didn’t use these challenges as excuses to relapse, but the most challenging daily aspect of “life on life’s terms” is with my mindset.
 If I am not careful, I will “play the victim” in any given situation.
-When feel self-pity, it ultimately leads me to feel entitled to do whatever it takes for me to feel better.
+When I feel self-pity, it ultimately leads me to feel entitled to do whatever it takes to feel better.
 In the past, this has meant using, drinking, manipulating, stealing, cheating.
 Today, it can mean lashing out, harboring resentments, and ultimately living a hateful life instead of a grateful life.

 What do you do instead?

-I typically make a gratitude list, reflect on how the “quality” of my problems have improved significantly since escaping active addiction.
-I call someone in recovery and tell them what’s going through my head, meditate through exercise, or attend meetings.
+I typically make a gratitude list and reflect on how the “quality” of my problems has improved significantly since escaping active addiction.
+I call someone in recovery and tell them what’s going through my head.
+Or I meditate through exercise, or attend meetings.
 If none of those things do the trick, I go and volunteer at a local cemetery, caring for forgotten graves in the very back corners of the property.
-I work on my hands and knees to remove overgrowth and mud covering headstones form as far back as 1923.
-It’s pretty hard to stay discontent after spending an hour doing that sort of work.
+I work on my hands and knees to remove the overgrowth and mud covering headstones from as far back as 1923.
+It’s pretty hard to stay discontented after spending an hour doing that sort of work.
 The good news is on most days, I have something resembling self-esteem, self-respect, and self-worth.
 Gaining those gifts changed every single aspect of my life.